 The field or space around an electrically charged object where any other electrically charged object can experience a force is called the electric field of former charged object.

 Table of Contents

-What is Electric Field?
-Definition, Value, Properties and Static
+Electric Field: Definition, Value, Properties, and Static

 But for a negatively charged object, these lines of force come into this negatively charged object.

 After we know electric field definition, we will discuss electric field value, properties, and static.
 Let’s see below.

 Electric field at a point in the space is estimated as the force following up on the unit positive charge at that point.
 When a charged object enters the electric field of another charged object, it experiences a force as per Coulomb’s law.

 Let us take a charged object, of charge Q1 Coulomb.
 Let us place one unit positive charge at r meter away from the center of Q1.

 So, as per Coulomb’s law, the force experienced by the unit positive charge is: